 Health and Safety Executive (HSE) is one of our absence management software clients.
 They recently completed a three-year study of stress in the UK workplace.
 Of the 100,000 they surveyed, 3,010 reported feeling stressed, depressed or anxious at some point in the past few years.
 Their study also found that lawyers and other legal sector workers tend to feel the pressure more than most.

 Why Do People Get Stressed in the Legal Sector?

 If you work in the legal sector, you shouldn’t have to ask why stress is so prevalent in your industry.
 Everyone in the legal sector must contend with huge workloads and immense weight of expectation.
 Every decision you make could have massive implications – not just on an individual level, but on a societal level too.

 A 2014 Law Society survey revealed that a staggering 95% of employees have experienced stress at one time or another as a result of their job.
 Stress is common.
 And as we’ve established, stress is natural.
 But you must not let it become a problem for your firm.

-The CIPD recently released their annual health and wellbeing in the workplace report.
-In 2018, stress was the second highest cause of short-term absence at 8%, and the third highest cause of long-term absence at 22%.
+The CIPD recently released its annual health and wellbeing in the workplace report.
+In 2018, stress was the second-highest cause of short-term absence at 8%, and the third-highest cause of long-term absence at 22%.